 - Nuisance to communities residing in the immediate proximity to works sites, that - may include noise beyond working hours, restricted access to roads and private - property, health damage to pedestrians and cars from poorly managed work site, and disruption of local traffic; - Limited participation of women and youth in training and other components of technical assistance due to lack of information and insufficient of capacity. - Project social risks relate primarily to potential unequal distribution of Project benefits with regards to access to employment opportunities.
 In Armenia, female participation (55%) in the labour force is lower than men's (75%) and their unemployment rate is higher (Male: 21.9%, Female: 35%), particularly among youth (Male: 37.4%, Female: 54.7%).
-While community infrastructure supported by past ASIF projects were often in sectors like education and health where women were well-represented in the workforce (e.g. teachers, nurses etc.), the majority of jobs created by the Project were related to construction where women make up less than 5% of the labour force in Armenia.
+While community infrastructure supported by past projects administered by ATDF (formerly ASIF) were often in sectors like education and health where women were well-represented in the workforce (e.g. teachers, nurses etc.), the majority of jobs created by the Project were related to construction where women make up less than 5% of the labour force in Armenia.
 However, territorial development investments supported by the Project will be expected to diversify job opportunities to sectors such as agro-processing and manufacturing where women make up approximately 55% and 35% of the labour force, respectively.
-Appropriate monitoring and evaluation (Annex 1) has been devised to measure gender-related inclusion within project activities and will be tracked closely through supervision and quarterly reports by ASIF's dedicated M&E Specialist. - To mitigate other social risks, the project will emphasize participatory decision-making and beneficiary feedback mechanisms.
-Following the ASIF model, SILD supported micro-projects will each have a Project Implementation Committee (PICs), selected by community general meetings.
-PICs will act as focal points through which local communities provide feedback or voice their concerns on Project implementation, works quality, and collaboration with ASIF, contractors and other stakeholders etc. PICs will be responsible for providing regular information to the community on progress of the
+Appropriate